MarkRamosS/ce_data/README.md

 The reuse distances and cache miss ratios we'll use for training are retrieved from the raw data via the clear_data.ipynb file.

-In the StatCache folder the outputs of my statcache folders are.
+In the StatCache folder are the outputs of our stat cache implementation.
+You can find it in the StatCache folder of the main repository and execute via the run.sh file.

 Raw output data of Champsim runs can be found on https://github.com/MarkRamosS/ce_raw_data